lowlypalace/gsoc-2022/index.md

+---
-title: GSoC 2022 | Python Software Foundation
+title: "GSoC 2022 | Python Software Foundation"
+---

 This is a summary of the work I did for Activeloop's open-source open source package named [Hub](https://github.com/activeloopai/Hub) under the Python Software Foundation organization as part of Google Summer of Code 2022.